-[B2]: The Committee welcomes the State party's efforts to accredit the Office of the Ombudsman, as well as the updating of the website.
-It notes that the Office of the Ombudsman was accredited by the ICC Sub-Committee on Accreditation (SCA) with B status in November 2015 (see http://nhri.ohchr.org/EN/AboutUs/ICCAccreditation/Documents/SCA%20FINAL%20REPORT%20-%20NOVEMBER%202015-English.pdf, p.
-7-10).
-However, the Committee regrets the State party's failure to allow the Ombudsman to appoint its own staff and to include Turkish speakers among its staff and requests further information on concrete measures to deal with the lack of financial and human resources.
-The Committee reiterates its recommendations in this regard.
+[B2]: The Committee welcomes the State party's efforts to accredit the Office of the Ombudsman and the updating of the website.
+It notes that in November 2015 the Office of the Ombudsman was accredited with B status by the Subcommittee on Accreditation (see http://nhri.ohchr.org/EN/AboutUs/ICCAccreditation/Documents/SCA% 20FINAL% 20REP ORT% 20-% 20NOVEMBER% 202015-English.pdf, pp. 7-10).
+However, the Committee regrets the State party's failure to allow the Ombudsman to appoint its own staff and to include Turkish speakers among its staff, and requests further information on concrete measures to deal with the lack of financial and human resources.
+The Committee reiterates its recommendations in that regard.

 Paragraph 10: The State party should continue to provide support to the Committee on Missing Persons and take immediate steps to investigate all outstanding cases of missing persons from both the Greek and Turkish communities in an effective, transparent, independent and impartial manner.
 It should also ensure that the families of the victims obtain appropriate redress, including adequate compensation and psychological rehabilitation, and that the perpetrators are prosecuted and punished as appropriate.

 Summary of State party's reply:

-The Republic of Cyprus is the major donor to the Committee on Missing Persons (CMP) programme (after the EU collective contribution).
-The State party repeated information provided in its replies to List of Issues (CCPR/C/CYP/Q/4/Add.1, paras.
-38-39) on the steps it has taken to support the CMP, and regarding the way in which the CMP identifies missing persons before informing the Attorney General who then investigates each case (para.
+Cyprus was the major donor to the Committee on Missing Persons programme (after the collective contribution of the European Union).
+The State party repeated information provided in its replies to the list of issues (see CCPR/C/CYP/Q/4/Add.1, paras.
+38 and 39) on the steps it had taken to support the Committee on Missing Persons, and regarding the way in which the Committee identified missing persons before informing the Attorney General, who then investigated each case (ibid., para.
 40).

-The State party replied that the reports stating that investigations of missing persons of Greek Cypriot nationality are prioritized over those relating to missing Turkish Cypriots are unfounded.
-It communicated that, according to the latest data issued by the CMP, out of a total of 2001 missing persons on the CMP's official list, there were 1428 persons whose Cyprus whereabouts had yet to be determined, of which 1073 were Greek Cypriots and 355 Turkish Cypriots and that such data clearly indicated that there was no discrimination in favour of Greek Cypriot missing persons.
-Regarding the families of victims, the Government continues to pay salaries and/or pensions of the Greek-Cypriot missing persons to their families.
-A stipend is also granted to the families towards the expenses of the burial of the missing persons once they have been identified.
+The State party replied that the reports stating that investigations of missing persons of Greek Cypriot nationality were prioritized over those relating to missing Turkish Cypriots were unfounded.
+It communicated that, according to the most recent data issued by the Committee on Missing Persons, out of a total of 2,001 missing persons on that Committee's official list, the whereabouts of 1,428 persons had yet to be determined, of which 1,073 were Greek Cypriots and 355 Turkish Cypriots, and that such data clearly indicated that there was no discrimination in favour of Greek Cypriot missing persons.

+Cyprus

+Regarding the families of victims, the Government continued to pay the salaries and/or pensions of the Greek-Cypriot missing persons to their families.
+A stipend was also granted to the families towards the expenses of the burial of the missing persons once they had been identified.

 Committee's evaluation:

 [C1]: The Committee notes the information provided by the State party, but requests specific information on measures taken after the adoption of the Committee's concluding observations (CCPR/C/CYP/CO/4): (a) to support the Committee on Missing Persons; (b) to investigate cases of missing persons from both the Greek and Turkish communities in an effective, transparent, independent and impartial manner; and (c) to ensure that the families of the victims obtain appropriate redress, including adequate compensation and psychological rehabilitation, and that the perpetrators are prosecuted and punished as appropriate.
 The Committee reiterates its recommendation.

 Paragraph 23: The State party should continue its efforts to eradicate the economic, linguistic and cultural barriers facing Turkish Cypriots and other minorities.
 In that regard, it should intensify its efforts to integrate Turkish Cypriots into the civil service and the judiciary, including through the introduction of temporary special measures, and consider easing the language requirements for entering the civil service.
 It should also consider establishing a Turkish school in Limassol.

 Summary of State party' reply: